su-karanps/gcp_instances/README.md

 This guide assumes you have a [Google Cloud account](https://cloud.google.com/) with a sufficient GPU quota (once you have [upgraded your account](https://cloud.google.com/free/docs/free-cloud-features#how-to-upgrade), go to IAM Admin -> Quotas)

-*Image*: keep the default, GPU-optimized Debian 10 with CUDA 11.0 can be tricky
+**Image**: keep the default Debian image.
+I found the 'GPU-optimized Debian 10 with CUDA 11.0' to be more tricky than helpful, unfortunately.

+First, install your NVIDIA drivers and CUDA using this [handy script](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu) from GCP.

 ```bash
 curl https://raw.githubusercontent.com/GoogleCloudPlatform/compute-gpu-installation/main/linux/install_gpu_driver.py --output install_gpu_driver.py
 sudo python3 install_gpu_driver.py
 ```

+Next, install pip so you can

 ```bash
 sudo apt install python3-pip